 Businesses have to pay more and logistics make food transportation more difficult naturally.
-Take a bottle like this one and ask your accommodation to fill it up for you, saves you money and the environment!
+Take a bottle like and ask your accommodation to fill it up for you, saves you money and the environment!

 If you are thinking of proposing, I know a few nice spots; send us a message!
 Oh, I adore a good love story.